avery-cha/3dpong/README.md

 ### Functionality and MVP
 In 3D Pong, users will be able to:
+(NOTE: I may have trouble reaching all of these features by Friday.
+Should I remove some now or can I gauge my progress a few days in?)

 - [ ] Move their paddle using their mouse
 - [ ] Deflect the ball towards their opponent when their paddle makes contact with the ball